Too long; didn't solve: Our dataset

+We selected these five models to balance coverage of strong proprietary systems with an optimized open-weights model, while keeping the repeated-attempt evaluation computationally feasible.
+Since each model was run five times on each task, the evaluation required a substantially larger number of model calls than a single-pass benchmark.
+We therefore prioritised depth of evaluation per model over a broader but shallower comparison across many systems.
+The resulting cross-model analyses should be interpreted as specific to this model set rather than as universal statements about all LLM architectures.

-It is worth noting that problems in this dataset were designed to have a single, ground-truth final answer in the form of an integer.
+It is worth emphasizing that problems in this dataset were designed to have a single, ground-truth final answer.
 Thus, each run returns a binary fail/success result depending on whether the final answer was reached.
-The dataset also includes full step-by-step solutions to each problem written by its original author.

 We define the failure fraction per problem, per model, as the average fail count,

 so that $x_{i,m} \in \{0,0.2,0.4,0.6,0.8,1.0\}$.
 This quantity captures empirical instability and error rate of model $m$ on problem $i$.
 To summarise the empirical difficulty of problem $i$, we define its mean failure fraction across models,